PythonNest/PyNest/docs/installation.md

 The users module will immediately register itself with the application and will be available for use.

 You can then start defining routes and other application components using decorators and other PyNest constructs.

-For more information on how to use PyNest, check out the official documentation at https://github.com/PyNest.

 ## Starting a new project manually